Upper and Lower Bounds for Fully Retroactive Graph Problems: Introduction

-As we will show in Section~\ref{sec:fully}, in the (classic) dynamic setting, there exists a simple data structure that maintains the maximum degree of a graph in worst case $O(1)$ time (when edges are unweighted).
+As we will show in Section~\ref{sec:fully}, in the (classic) dynamic setting, there exists a simple data structure that maintains the maximum degree of an unweighted graph in worst case $O(1)$ time.
 On the other hand, it is well-known that maintaining connectivity takes time $\Omega(\log n)$~\cite{sicomp/PatrascuD06}.
 In other words, maintaining maximum degree is ``easier'' than maintaining connectivity in the dynamic setting.
-However, Theorem~\ref{th:main_inc} and Theorem~\ref{th:main_hardness} imply that in the incremental fully retroactive setting this relationship is reversed: maintaining the maximum degree in the incremental fully retroactive setting cannot be done in truly sublinear time under the OMv conjecture, while incremental fully retroactive connectivity can be solved in polylogarithmic time.
-This interesting observation illustrates how different retroactive data structures can be, when compared to dynamic data structures.
+However, Theorem~\ref{th:main_hardness} and Theorem~\ref{th:main_inc} imply that in the incremental fully retroactive setting this relationship is reversed: maintaining the maximum degree cannot be done in truly sublinear time under the OMv conjecture, while the connectivity problem can be solved in polylogarithmic time.
+This interesting observation illustrates how different RDS can be, when compared to dynamic data structures.